DCCoder90/cheat-sheets/HCL.md

 ### Modules

-Break down complex configurations into smaller, reusable pieces.
+Break down complex configurations into smaller, and more reusable pieces.
 Think functions or classes for infrastructure.

   * **Using a Module:**
     ```hcl